-To retain this characteristic and provide an estate with a form of distinction within the area, due consideration is to be given to achieving minimal cut and/or fill on the land (i.e. split level dwelling).
+To retain this characteristic and provide an estate with a form of distinction within the area, due consideration is to be given to achieving minimal cut and/or fill on the land (i.e. split level dwelling on Sloping Lots).

 The use of retaining walls through excavation is to be minimised, with clever dwelling design and the use of soft battering encouraged to assist in achieving this end.
+On Sloping Lots, care should also be taken to minimise cut and subsequently retaining wall heights that would in essence place the dwelling in a hole and reduce the amount of natural daylight received.